-In 2022, we paid an aggregate of approximately US\$2.5 million in cash and benefits to our directors and executive officers.
-For stock option grants to our executive officers and directors, see "- Share incentive plans."
+For the fiscal year ended December 31, 2023, we paid an aggregate of approximately US\$3.2 million in cash and benefits to our directors and executive officers.
+For stock option grants to our executive officers and directors, see "- Share Incentive Plans."
 We have not set aside or accrued any amount to provide pension, retirement or other similar benefits to our executive officers and directors.
 Our operating subsidiary in the PRC is required by law to make contributions equal to certain percentages of each employee's salary for his or her pension insurance, medical insurance, unemployment insurance, and other statutory benefits and a housing provident fund.